richardtallent/vue-simple-calendar/README.md

 - [ ] Possibly add modes for a set number of weeks, multiple months, or even a full year.
 - [x] Extract date manipulation methods to a separate plugin.

 PRs and issues are welcome!
-Please use the same code style.
-Use of "Prettier" is encouraged.
+Please use the same code style -- there are linter configs included for styles, plain JavaScript, and Vue components.

 ## Inspiration
 This project was inspired by Monthly.js, a JQuery-based control I've contributed to.
 Unfortunately, I wasn't able to port the code and still do things the Vue / Vanilla JS way, but I did borrow some of the concepts from that component.